Laptop Exams: Fall 2014

 - Laptop examinees are required to use SofTest to take laptop exams.
 You may not use any other software for taking these exams.

 - We will be using an updated version 11 of SofTest this semester.
 You are required to install this updated version even if you used SofTest last academic year.
 The version we used last school year has expired.

-- The exam files for Legal Methods, Introduction to American Law, and August Professional Responsibility are now available to download.
-The exam files will be available until 12 noon on Thursday, September 18th.
+- The exam file for European Tax Law is now available to download.
+Please download the exam file before you report to the exam room.
 If you have not downloaded your exam file by then, expect to handwrite your exam.

 - Please make sure to take the Mock Exam to familiarize yourself with SofTest prior to your exam as there will be no opportunity to practice once you are in the examination room.
 Students who are not prepared to take the exam on a laptop will have to handwrite their exam.

 - Laptop examinees are not required to sign up since we expect the majority of students to take exams on a laptop.
 Instead, we are asking students planning to handwrite their exams to notify Registration Services of their decision by e-mail (email@example.com).

 - You MUST provide your own laptop for the exam.
 The Law School does not provide laptop computers.